 By Taylor Hosking

-Taylor Hosking is a senior at the University of Pennsylvania and a former intern with the Inquirer Editorial Board. email@example.com
+Taylor Hosking is an intern with the Inquirer Editorial Board. email@example.com